topher-lo/PyEC333/README.md

 and throws out an [error](https://github.com/statsmodels/statsmodels/issues/5904) that has yet to be resolved.

 ## Python Preliminaries
-Check out the [quick guide](https://github.com/topher-lo/PyEC333/blob/master/PRELIMINARIES.md) on setting up an Anaconda Python data science environment on your computer.
+Check out the [quick guide](https://github.com/topher-lo/PyEC333/blob/master/PRELIMINARIES.md) on setting up Python virtual environments on your computer.

 ## :rocket: Getting Started
 1. Clone this repository onto your local computer with Python 3 installed